Johnny Depp: 'When was the last time an actor assassinated a President?'

 The actor was at the Glastonbury Festival in the UK when he made his remarks, which were recorded.

+The Secret Service is aware of the comments Depp made about President Donald Trump, Secret Service staff assistant Shawn Holtzclaw told CNN.

+"For security reasons, we cannot discuss specifically nor in general terms the means and methods of how we perform our protective responsibilities," according to a statement from the Secret Service.

-He brought up the topic of President Donald Trump while speaking to the crowd.
+Depp brought up the topic of President Donald Trump while speaking to the crowd.

 "Can we bring Trump here?" he asked.